-Syphilis is a sexually transmitted infection caused by bacteria.
+Syphilis is a sexually transmitted infection caused by a bacteria.

 It can be serious if it's left untreated or passed on to a baby during pregnancy or childbirth.

-The number of people getting syphilis in Scotland has greatly increased over the last five years.
-You could be at higher risk if:
+The number of people getting syphilis in Scotland has greatly increased over the last 5 years.
+You could be at higher risk if you:

-- you are a man who has sex with men
+- are a man who has sex with men

 Syphilis is usually spread by contact between moist skin areas anywhere on or inside the body.
 Some of the ways you can catch it include: